Tokazama/FieldProperties.jl/README.md

 true
 ```

-## Creating That Contain Properties
+## Creating Structures That Contain Properties

 Although properties can be used flexibly with different structures, it may be easier to take advantage of the provided `AbstractMetadata` type.
 In the following example we take advantage of the `Description` and `DictProperty`.
 These provide a method of describing a structure and an extensible pool for storing an arbitrary number of properties.